-BH210 Motivational Interviewing & Behavioral Modification 3 credits
+BH 210 Motivational Interviewing & Behavioral Modification 3 credits

-The purpose of this course is to explore the philosophy, principles, and procedures of behavior modification and motivational interviewing and to illustrate evidence-based applications of each across a variety of contexts.
-The applications of these techniques will be discussed in relation to not only the reduction of undesirable behavior, but also the
+The purpose of this course is to explore the philosophy, principles, and procedures of behavior modification and motivational interviewing and to illustrate evidencebased applications of each across a variety of contexts.
+The applications of these techniques will be discussed in relation to not only the reduction of undesirable behavior, but also the enhancement of desirable behavior.
+PREREQUISITES: PY121 (DD)

-BH220 Wellness Coaching
+BH 220 Wellness Coaching